 How do you Measure User Experience?

-Your design process incorporates user feedback, helping you arrive at a good UX design.
-But ultimately you’re going to be asked to prove that.
+Your design process incorporates user feedback, helping you create a good UX design.
+But ultimately, you’re going to be asked to prove that.
 UX measurement includes three types of metrics:

-The Google HEART framework is incredibly useful to measure the quality of your user experience.
+The Google HEART framework is beneficial for measuring the quality of your user experience.

 What Makes Good UI Design?

-We have already established that UX and UI are not the same thing, but a good UI can go a long way to creating a positive user experience.
+We have already established that UX and UI are different, but a good UI can go a long way to creating a positive user experience.
 Good UI design is compelling, helping to delight your users.
-Beyond “delight”, a good UI should be invisible – a user should never notice the menu because they never had to think about where it was or how to use it.
+Beyond “delight,” a good UI should be invisible – a user should never notice the menu because they never have to think about where it is or how to use it.

 - Reduce cognitive load

 Much of good UI is emotive and — you guessed it — driven by the user experience.
 Delivering delight to your customers requires a full-spectrum approach to design, from research to design, testing, and delivery.

 Net Solutions employs experienced in-house experts in UX and UI who can bring your website, commerce platform, or mobile app to life.
 We utilize the best practices and methodologies during our entire design process to help drive revenue and boost ROI.